-By default, the installation files are saved in the Program Files folder of system disk.
-Click the Change button to modify the destination location properly to your need.
+By default, the installation files are saved on the Program Files folder of system disk.
+Click the Change button to modify the destination location proper to your need.

-d.
-Now the wizard is ready to begin the installation.
-Click Install to begin the installation on the following screen.
+4. Till now, The Wizard is ready to begin the installation.
+Click Install to start the installation on the following screen.

-Figure 2-4 Ready to Install the Program
+Figure 2-4 Install the Utility

-e.
-The InstallShield Wizard is installing Easy Smart Configuration Utility shown as the following screen.
-Please wait for a while.
+5. The InstallShield Wizard is installing Easy Smart Configuration Utility shown as the following screen.
+Please wait.